handav/twitter-bots/README.md

 8. Make A Bot That Sounds Like You with RiTa.js - In this lesson, we’ll give our bot a large input of past text that we’ve written (essays, other tweets, etc.) and, using markov chains, have it create tweets that sound like ourselves!

-9. Analyze Human Emotions in Photos with Google Cloud Vision API - With this bot, we’ll find the number of faces in a photo, and determine what emotions the faces are expressing, using the Google Cloud Vision API.
+9. Make a Bot That Analyzes Human Emotions in Photos with Google Cloud Vision API - With this bot, we’ll find the number of faces in a photo that is tweeted at us, and respond back with what emotions the faces are expressing, using the Google Cloud Vision API.

 10. Make A Story Generation Bot with Tracery - Tracery is a brilliant tool to more easily create story grammars and structure.
 In this lesson, we’ll create a bot that tweets out tiny stories.